 After the initial battle Arzon finds himself approached by child beggars, homeless and desperate for food after being abandoned by their parents following “the change”, which is how the cataclysmic events of the origin story are referred to.
 This is where Gerry’s world building comes in.
 The toys and the cartoon hype this fancy new age, the wonderful powers that came with it and all the action and adventure kids could hope for.
 But Gerry’s Prysmos is a grittier, medieval place where Arson finds himself suddenly faced with the harsh truth.

 Arzon thinks returning to the previous age is a way to end this suffering.
 His leader Leoric isn’t so sure.
-Suffering still occurred before and humans had lost their way, their compassion, their true selves.
+Suffering still occurred before and humans had lost their way, lost their compassion and their true worth.
 The Age of Magic is a chance to rebuild together, to fix all that was wrong before.
 But at what cost in the short term?
-The scene in which this is discussed is a lovely, quieter moment between the characters and shows how they’re now being treated as three-dimensional characters who just happen to have magical powers.
+The scene in which this is discussed is a lovely, quieter moment between them and shows how they’re now being treated as three-dimensional characters who just happen to have magical powers.

 But when Mortredd steals the Sky Claw it’s clear he could be taking the information from the scroll back to Darkstorm, so Leoric has no choice but to track down the device.
 We see Arzon in his eagle form, a true animal and not a holographic projection, alongside more lovely atmospheric captions.
 He’s unable to catch the Sky Claw, so he and Leoric leave to seek knowledge from Merklynn about the scroll, which results in a rather funny exchange from the usually serious wizard.